oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

 The 13 extra bytes used to format a 4 byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
+Field names and enumerated strings selected from a dozen possibliities contain less than four *bits* of information, while the strings themselves may be half a dozen to hundreds of *bytes* of data.
 Directly converting display-oriented JSON data to CBOR format does not achieve the conciseness for which CBOR was designed.
 Instead, information modeling is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.

 \* *Note: all references to information assume independent uniformly-distributed values.
-Non-uniform or correlated data has less than one byte of entropy per data byte, but source coding is outside the scope of this specification.*
+Non-uniform or correlated data contains less than one byte of information per data byte, but source coding is beyond the scope of this specification.*

 ## 2.1 Graph Modeling

+A JADN information model is a graph that defines pairwise relations between nodes.
+Each node has a name that is unique across the model.
+Each edge has a name that is unique within the node that defines it.
+Any graph with these properties can be either a view of or a structural template for a JADN information model.

 A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) where each type has a TypeName, and each field within a structured type has a FieldType that is a predefined